Introduction to BoxLayout in Java

 - Top to bottom – BoxLayout.Y_AXIS

-If we are passing the constructor as BoxLayout.Y_AXIS, a layout like the following figure(one column) will appear.
+If we pass the constructor as BoxLayout.Y_AXIS, a layout like the following figure(one column) will appear.

-If we are passing the constructor as BoxLayout.X_AXIS, a layout like the following figure(one row) will appear.
+If we pass the constructor as BoxLayout.X_AXIS, a layout like the following figure(one row) will appear.

-1. addLayoutComponent(Component comp, Object obj): The purpose of this method is to add the mentioned component to the container using the constraint object specified.
+1. addLayoutComponent(Component comp, Object obj): This method aims to add the mentioned component to the container using the constraint object specified.

 Modifier and Type: Void

-2. getLayoutAlignmentX(Container contnr): This method returns the alignment of the container in the left to the right direction. i.e. X-Axis.
-The value can be given between 0 and 1, where 0 is the origin’s alignment, 1 is the furthest alignment away from the origin and 0.5 is the centered alignment.
+2. getLayoutAlignmentX(Container contnr): This method returns the alignment of the container in the left to the right direction. i.e., X-Axis.
+The value between 0 and 1 can be given, where 0 is the origin’s alignment, 1 is the furthest alignment away from the origin, and 0.5 is the centered alignment.

 Modifier and Type: Float

-3. getLayoutAlignmentY(Container contnr): This method returns the alignment of the container in the top to bottom direction. i.e. Y-Axis.
-The value can be given between 0 and 1, where 0 is the origin’s alignment, 1 is the furthest alignment away from the origin and 0.5 is the centered alignment.
+3. getLayoutAlignmentY(Container contnr): This method returns the alignment of the container in the top-to-bottom direction. i.e., Y-Axis.
+The value between 0 and 1 can be given, where 0 is the origin’s alignment, 1 is the furthest alignment away from the origin, and 0.5 is the centered alignment.

 Modifier and Type: Float

-4. maximumLayoutSize(Container contnr): This method returns the maximum value of size the target container can use to layout the containers that are added in it.
+4. maximumLayoutSize(Container contnr): This method returns the maximum value of size the target container can use to layout the containers that are added to it.

 Modifier and Type: Float

-5. minimumLayoutSize(Container contnr): This method returns the minimum value of size the target container can use to layout the containers that are added in it.
+5. minimumLayoutSize(Container contnr): This method returns the minimum value of size the target container can use to layout the containers that are added to it.

 Modifier and Type: Float